petabyt/petabyt/README.md

 I also run servers locally, see http://petabyte.heb12.com/server.html

 ## Why Free Software
-Because it helps people MUCH more than proprietary software.
+Because it helps people *much* more than proprietary software.
 My goal is to help people,
 to make the world a better place than how I found it.
-And I believe I can help people more
+And I believe It is best to help people
 with free software.